Funding is available for five cohorts of seven top-calibre PhD students to work on some of the most pressing public health challenges

 Helping to tackle major chronic diseases

-Chronic disease accounts for a large proportion of the burden of disease in the developed world.
+Chronic disease accounts for a large proportion of the burden of disease in high-income countries.
 Much of this burden is due to powerful ‘upstream’ determinants (including poverty, poor housing, environmental pollution, exposure to crime, discrimination, inequitable economic growth), and because of this, health is unfairly distributed in society.

 Upstream determinants have a complex interaction with ‘downstream’ behavioural factors (for example, smoking, alcohol consumption, poor diet and physical inactivity), which themselves have negative effects on health.
 Together, upstream and downstream factors form a complex system of interdependent influences, and cutting-edge Public Health Decision Science seeks to understand this system in order to identify interventions (and combinations of interventions) that can maximise health benefit while also reducing health inequity.